C3.ai Inc. (AI) Shares Rise Despite Market Challenges - News Heater

-C3.ai Inc. (NYSE: AI)’s stock price has plunge by 2.91relation to previous closing price of 32.94.
-Nevertheless, the company has seen a -7.50% plunge in its stock price over the last five trading sessions.
+C3.ai Inc. (NYSE: AI)’s stock price has gone rise by 1.80 in comparison to its previous close of 30.01, however, the company has experienced a -7.26% decrease in its stock price over the last five trading days.
 Barron’s reported on 06/01/23 that Why C3.ai CEO Tom Siebel Is ‘Declaring Victory’

 Is It Worth Investing in C3.ai Inc. (NYSE: AI) Right Now?

-Additionally, the 36-month beta value for AI is 1.48.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 3 rating it as “sell.”
+, and the 36-month beta value for AI is at 1.54.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 3 as “sell.”

 Top 5 AI Stocks to Buy for 2023